 The 2021 Rolls-Royce Ghost, available in standard and Extended (long-wheelbase) versions, employs a petrol engine with no electrification whatsoever.
 It’s a 6.75-litre twin-turbo V12 mill generating 571 PS of power and 850 Nm of torque.
 Rolls-Royce does not plan to offer a Ghost plug-in hybrid EV.

 Muller-Otvos has said previously said that Rolls-Royce is focusing on 100% electric vehicles.
-At the 2019 Pebble Beach Concours D’elegance, where he had confirmed that a Rolls-Royce EV is in the works, he had said that a Ghost EV is possible but a Ghost PHEV is not.
+At the 2019 Pebble Beach Concours D’elegance (August 2019), where he had confirmed that a Rolls-Royce EV is in the works, he stated that a Ghost EV is possible, but a Ghost PHEV is not.
 The Mk2 Ghost shares the Architecture of Luxury platform with the Mk2 Phantom and the first-ever Cullinan, and this platform is BEV-ready.

 Going fully electric wouldn’t be a radical shift in thinking for the British luxury brand.
 In 2011, Rolls-Royce made a one-off Phantom Experimental Electric a.k.a.
 102 EX to get opinion and reaction of its shareholders, clients and the public.
 Replacing the 6.75-litre V12 petrol engine was a 71 kWh lithium-ion battery pack and two electric motors, each rated 145 kW for a total power output of 290 kW and peak torque of 800 Nm.